Title Card Tales: Mike Royce’s Snowpants Productions

 My wife and me, our wedding.
 She still wears that dress every day.
 (1600 Penn, "Marry Me, Baby)

-First up is my Uncle Mike, just back from Vietnam.
+My uncle Mike, just back from Vietnam.
 Thanks Uncle Mike!
 (Enlisted, "Pilot")

-This is my Grandpa John who served in the Navy during WWII.
+My Grandpa John who served in the Navy during WWII.
 Thanks Gramp!
 (Enlisted, "Randy Get Your Gun.")

 My dad on the left, and all of my uncles on my mom's side, together at our family cottage for the annual Work Weekend.
 It involves a good deal of work and a great deal of beer.
 (Enlisted, "Rear D-Day")

 My mom's family, as Catholic as it gets.
 I'm in the high chair.
 (Enlisted, "Brothers and Sister")